cmazakas/liburing/liburing-rs/docs/io_uring_prep_recvmsg.md

 receive is done and the application must issue a new request if it still wishes to receive data from the socket.

-Unlike [recvmsg], multishot recvmsg will prepend a *struct io_uring_recvmsg_out* which describes the layout of the rest of the buffer in combination with the initial *struct msghdr* submitted with the request.
+Unlike [recvmsg](https://man7.org/linux/man-pages/man2/recvmsg.2.html), multishot recvmsg will prepend a *struct io_uring_recvmsg_out* which describes the layout of the rest of the buffer in combination with the initial *struct msghdr* submitted with the request.
 See [io_uring_recvmsg_out] for more information on